 3. Fight back against domestic violence

-About 1 in 3 women will experience some form of physical violence by an intimate partner in their lifetime.
-Women’s shelters provide a necessary escape for these women and their children, and volunteers play an important role – through fundraising, community outreach, emotional support, or simply contributing to keeping a shelter’s administrative functions running smoothly.
+About one in three women will experience some form of physical violence by an intimate partner in their lifetime.
+Women’s shelters provide a necessary escape for these women and their children, and volunteers play an important role – through fundraising, community outreach, emotional support or simply contributing to keeping a shelter’s administrative functions running smoothly.
 Contact your local shelter or domestic violence program to find out how you can help.
-And in addition to supporting victims of domestic abuse, you can join the fight to help put an end to the violence all together an organization like Futures Without Violence
+In addition to supporting victims of domestic abuse, you can join the fight to help put an end to the violence all together with an organization like Futures Without Violence.

 4. Fill an unmet need